googleprojectzero/bochspwn/DOCUMENTATION.old.md

 ### Dependencies

 We will be building a 32-bit PE executable using a 32-bit MinGW cross-compiler on Linux.
 For instrumentation projects where more than 2GB of memory is required to function correctly, it is similarly straightforward to build a 64-bit Bochs executable: just follow the steps below using `gcc-mingw-w64` instead of `gcc-mingw32` and `x86_64-w64-mingw32` instead of `i586-mingw32msvc`.
 Bochs is easiest to run on Windows, but to compile on Linux (otherwise, you are facing the perspective of setting up a specific unix-like environment on a Windows host, which can be a very frustrating experience).
-The only strict dependency of Bochspwn are [Protocol Buffers](https://github.com/google/protobuf) (protobufs) as provided by Google, with the optional addition of DbgHelp (either in the form of `dbghelp.lib` or `dbghelp.dll`).
+The only strict dependency of Bochspwn are [Protocol Buffers](https://github.com/google/protobuf) (protobufs) as provided by Google, with the optional addition of DbgHelp (in the form of `DbgHelp.h` and either `dbghelp.lib` or `dbghelp.dll`).
 Since we are cross-compiling the Bochs project using a Linux host to build the application for a Windows target, we must obtain the MinGW GCC tool chain first:

 `$ sudo apt-get install gcc-mingw32`